zqily/CelestialSentry/README.md

     ```

 2.  **Run the Build Command:**
+    The `bot.spec` file contains all necessary configuration, including hidden imports and the icon path.
     (Execute this from the project's root directory)
     ```bash
-    pyinstaller --onefile --clean --windowed -n CelestialSentry bot.py
+    pyinstaller bot.spec
     ```

 3.  **Find the Executable:**
     - The final `CelestialSentry.exe` will be located in the newly created `dist` folder.
     - To run it, place the `.exe` in a new folder alongside a configured `.env` file.
-The `config.json` and `war_data.json` files will be generated automatically in that folder on the first run.
+The data files (`config.json`, `war_data.json`, and `bot.log`) will be generated automatically in that folder on the first run.